Kurt Georg Kiesinger: Later years and death

-Kiesinger continued to head the CDU/CSU in opposition and remained a member of the Bundestag until 1980.
-In July 1971 Kiesinger was succeeded as Leader of the Christian Democratic Union by Rainer Barzel.
+Kiesinger continued to head the CDU in opposition and remained a member of the Bundestag until 1980.
+In July 1971, Kiesinger was succeeded as Leader of the Christian Democratic Union by Rainer Barzel.
 In 1972 he held the main speech for justification to the constructive vote of no confidence by the CDU/CSU parliamentary group against Willy Brandt in the Bundestag.
-The election of then CDU leader Rainer Barzel as chancellor was unsuccessful because of the bribery of Julius Steiner and probably Leo Wagner by GDR's Stasi.
+The election of then-CDU leader Rainer Barzel as chancellor was unsuccessful because of the bribery of Julius Steiner and probably Leo Wagner by the GDR's Stasi.

-In 1980 Kiesinger ended his career as politician and worked on his memoir.
+In 1980, Kiesinger ended his career as politician and worked on his memoir.
 Of his planned memoirs, only the first part (Dark and Bright Years) was completed, covering the years up to 1958.
 It was released after his death in 1989.
 Kiesinger died in Tübingen on 9 March 1988, 28 days short of his 84th birthday.
-After a requiem mass in Stuttgart's St. Eberhard Church, his funeral procession was followed by protesters (mainly students) who wanted his former membership in the Nazi Party remembered.
+After a requiem mass in Stuttgart's St Eberhard's Cathedral and a state memorial service on Schlossplatz, he was buried in Tübingen.

+Personal life

+Kiesinger married Marie-Luise Schneider (1908–1990) on 24 December 1932.
+She was the daughter of a lawyer and notary in Berlin.
+He had first met her on a Rosenmontag ball hosted by the Askania.
+The couple had two children, Viola (born 1940) and Peter (1942–2023), who was a lawyer and a local politician for the CDU.